DeepPavlovAdmin/convai/README.md

 # Prize

 The winning entry in human evaluations will receive $20,000 in Mechanical Turk funding -- in order to encourage further data collection for dialogue research.
-The winner in the automatic metrics also receive $5000 in AWS compute.
+The winner in the automatic metrics also receives $5000 in AWS compute.

 # News